Arabasta/Kaggle/README.md

 KaggleDog - [Dog Breed Identification](https://www.kaggle.com/competitions/dog-breed-identification)

-Evaluated the performance of all five ResNet modesl using a dataset of 120 different breeds.
+Evaluated the performance of all five ResNet models using a dataset of 120 different breeds.

 <br>